Filter Integrity Testing and Process Application

 Diffusion Test

-This test works on the principle of Fick’s Law of Diffusion, where the rate of diffusion is directly proportional to the membrane surface area.
-Unlike the Bubble Point test, here effectiveness measurement basis includes downstream gas flow-rate instead of pressure.
-Typically, the pressure used to perform this test is 75-80% of the bubble point of that membrane.
-The manufacturer provides requirement specifications for this test.
+This test works on the principle of Fick’s Law of Diffusion, where the rate of diffusion is directly proportional to the membrane’s surface area.

-Procedure goes like this:
+The procedure goes like this:

-- Incomplete wetted membrane
+- Incomplete wet membrane

 - Insufficient stabilization